sethryder/modpackindex-api-docs-old/mods/mods.md

         {
             "id": 1,
             "name": "AOBD 2",
-            "deck": "Automatically detects every single ore from every single mod you have installed and creates the necessary dusts and etc in order for that metal to be processed on several mod's machines!", "website": "http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/1293528-aobd-2-process-all-the-ores",
+            "short_description": "Automatically detects every single ore from every single mod you have installed and creates the necessary dusts and etc in order for that metal to be processed on several mod's machines!", "website": "http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/1293528-aobd-2-process-all-the-ores",
             "download_link": "",
             "donate_link": "http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/1293528-aobd-2-process-all-the-ores",